Analytics built by: Location, Inc.

 With 1,664,727 people, 758,345 houses or apartments, and a median cost of homes of $1,027,761, New York house prices are not only among the most expensive in New York, New York real estate also is some of the most expensive in all of America.

 Large apartment complexes or high rise apartments are the single most common housing type in New York, accounting for 94.93% of the borough's housing units.
 Other types of housing that are prevalent in New York include duplexes, homes converted to apartments or other small apartment buildings ( 3.15%), single-family detached homes ( 1.06%).
-Boroughs with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact boroughs that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.
+This particular housing mix is relatively uncommon and characteristic of boroughs that are compact and walkable, and which often have a lively downtown.

 New York is dominated by renter-occupied one, two, or no bedrooms apartments.
 76.81% of New York's dwellings are rentals.